Jean-Tinland/simple-bar/README.md

 ### Clickable elements

 The spaces and wifi elements in `simple-bar-spaces-jsx` and `simple-bar-data-jsx` are clickable.
-If you have an interaction shortcut enabled (`Übersicht > Preferences`), you can click the wifi element to toggle wifi on or off.
+If you have an interaction shortcut enabled (`Übersicht > Preferences`), you can click the wifi element to toggle wifi on/off or on the spaces to go directly to a specific space.
+The "Add space" button will only be shown if you have **disabled SIP**

 ## Customization